Julien-Marcou/Scrollable-Component/README.md

 <script type="module" src="path-to-scrollable-component-vendor/index.js"></script>
 ```

-Or, while we are waiting for the [Import Maps](https://wicg.github.io/import-maps/) specs to be available, so we can use "named" imports like you would do in TypeScript, and you want to import it in your JavaScript, you will need to use the path to the script
+Or import it in your JavaScript

 ```javascript
 import 'path-to-scrollable-component-vendor/index.js';
 ```

 ## Usage

-The ScrollableComponentElement will automatically add custom scrollbars if the content overflows the height/width of the viewport, so you just have to constrain its size (using height, max-height, or whatever you want)
+The `ScrollableComponentElement` will automatically add custom scrollbars if the content overflows the height/width of the viewport, so you just have to constrain its size (using height, max-height, or whatever you want)

 ```html
 <style>